Melodic hardcore: Srscore

+Other developments

-Through the 2010s, the melodic, emotional hardcore style grew an underground following in the Australia and the United Kingdom, especially Wales.
+Through the 2010s, the wave grew an underground following in the Australia and the United Kingdom, especially Wales.
 At this time, the YouTube channel Dreambound was one of the most prominent sources for finding bands, uploading music videos for many prominent bands, with this era of the genre being posthumously named "dreamcore".
-Groups in this scene, often embraced elements of post-rock, and used cleaner and more commercially accessible production styles than had previously been common in the genre.
+Groups in this scene, often embraced elements of post-rock, and used cleaner and more commercially accessible production styles than had previously been uncommon in the genre.
 The most prominent act in dreamcore melodic hardcore was Casey from South Wales, with Australian bands Vacant Home and Ambleside too gaining international success.
-In the later years of this scene, bands began decreasing the influence they took from hardcore, when Crooks UK, Holding Absence and Endless Height were instead leaning further into post-rock and shoegaze.
-This, in addition to Hundredth's switch to shoegaze on Rare (2017) and the 2019 disbandment of Casey led to the end of this era.
+In the later years of this scene, bands began decreasing the influence they took from hardcore, when Crooks, Holding Absence and Endless Height were instead leaning further into post-rock and shoegaze.
+The 2019 disbandment of Casey led to the end of this era.
 By the time of Casey's 2023 reunion shows, they had entered a level of cult status which Noizze writer Ethan Young stated made them "one of the most notable melodic hardcore groups of the decade".

 During the mid–to late 2010s, another movement reviving youth crew within the hardcore scene began, most prominent in the United States and United Kingdom.
 Within this movement, was a wave of bands inspired by the Bridge 9 melodic hardcore sound, including True Love, Time and Pressure, If It Rains, Fading Signal, Chemical Fix and Fixation.
 Other prominent melodic hardcore bands from this time included Mil-Spec, Ghost Fame and No Longer At Ease.
 Notably, One Step Closer emerged from this wave, originally playing standard youth crew before transitioning into melodic hardcore on their 2017 Promo release.
 In the 2020s, One Step Closer became one of the forefront bands in the hardcore scene, their success leading to the increased prominence of additional bands in the genre including Fiddlehead, Anxious and Koyo.